 We won’t ever be prepared for absolutely everything.

 Why do I share this story?
-We can’t be prepared for everything, but we can help our kids limit the risk of panic and frustration by packing a well-thought out kids’ carry on bag.
+We can’t be prepared for everything, but we can help our kids limit the risk of panic and frustration and use a well-thought out kids’ carry on packing list.

 Be assured your kids will be ready and entertained on their next flight when you use this kids’ carry-on packing list.